-She valued her peace and privacy, and had already firmly rejected the computer as a writing tool, so I don’t know how she would have taken to the world of social networking and instant internet communications, but I know she was a faithful correspondent and replied to hundreds of letters in her lifetime and wrote many appreciative and thoughtful reviews of others’ work.
+She valued her peace and privacy, and had already firmly rejected the computer as a writing tool, preferring to handwrite and use a familiar typewriter, so I don’t know how she would have taken to the world of social networking and instant internet communications.
+But I also know she was a faithful correspondent and replied to hundreds of letters in her lifetime; she valued letters from her readers enormously, and wrote many appreciative and thoughtful reviews of other writers’ work.

 Here is a short sample from The Way to Write for Children (not her choice of title, of course, she said there are many, many ways!) which I hope will spur you on:

 What should a children’s writer write – and not write?